 PJC Consultancy is relatively unique in that we offer arboricultural, ecological and landscape design services, all from one integrated consultancy.
-This is increasingly useful for planning evaluations and when making planning applications, as many now require all three disciplines to be considered.
+This is increasingly useful for planning evaluations and when making planning applications, as many will require all three disciplines to be considered.

 As an independent consultancy, you can be sure of an unbiased opinion about your current estate or new development.
 Also as a small company we can be both cost efficient and provide a fast turnaround on projects.
 Our reports are of high quality and supported by CAD illustrations and drawings utilising the latest software suites.